-- 2. We believe that the selection or application of the methods, assumptions and data used by us have been consistently and appropriately applied or used in performing the revaluation of land and buildings classified as PPE, IP, surplus assets and in performing the pension liability and asset valuation. - 3.
-We confirm that the significant assumptions used in performing the revaluation of land and buildings classified as PPE, IP, surplus assets and performing the pension liability and asset valuation appropriately reflect our intent and ability to carry out the revaluation on behalf of the entity. - 4.
-We confirm that the disclosures made in the financial statements with respect to the accounting estimate, including those describing estimation uncertainty and the effects of the COVID-19 pandemic, are complete and are reasonable in the context of the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21. - 5.
-We confirm that appropriate specialized skills or expertise has been applied in undertaking the revaluation of land and buildings classified as PPE, IP and surplus asset and in performing the pension liability and asset valuation. - 6.
+- 4. We confirm that the disclosures made in the financial statements with respect to the accounting estimates, including those describing estimation uncertainty and the effects of the COVID-19 pandemic, are complete and are reasonable in the context of the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21. - 5.
+We confirm that appropriate specialized skills or expertise has been applied in undertaking the revaluation of PPE and IP, and in performing Page the pension liability valuation. - 6.
 We confirm that no adjustments are required to the accounting estimate(s) and disclosures in the financial statements, including due to the COVID-19 pandemic.